amanda-rice/amanda-rice/README.md

 ### Hello!

 My name is Amanda Rice.
 I am currently a Full Stack Web Development student at Boise Codeworks.
-I have a background in Geographic Information Systems (GIS) and ecology.
-GIS introduced me to Python and C# which developed my passion for application development.
+I have a background in Geographic Information Systems (GIS) and Ecology.
+GIS introduced me to Python and C# which developed my passion coding.
 I'm excited to

 Here's some more about me:

 -- I’m currently learning Javascript, CSS, and HTML.